ASFOpenSARlab/opensarlab-cluster/README.md

 - *Improve User Environment Individualization*
     - Create a user account for the Jupyterhub user their node
         - Run the jupyter-singleuser server as that user (potentially denying sudoer privledges to the user?)
-    - Specify the area of th filesystem that the notebook has access to
+    - Specify a subset of the filesystem that the notebook has access to
         - See c.Spawner.notebook_dir and c.Spawner.default_url in jupyterhub_config.py
             - This is likely set through the configuration of jupyterhub-singleuser
 - *Add Cleanup Service*
-    - Currently a server need to be shut down manually either by the user or an admin.
+    - Currently a server needs to be shut down manually either by the user or an admin.
     - It should be possible to make servers shut down after a certain length of inactivity.
         - See the example [cull_idle_service](https://jupyterhub.readthedocs.io/en/stable/getting-started/services-basics.html?highlight=cull-idle)
 - *Add Additional Automation of Configuration*
     - There are several configuration variables that may be able to be consolidated or set automatically.
-        - Specifically, the c.Jupyterhub.hub_connect_ip
+        - Specifically, c.Jupyterhub.hub_connect_ip
 - *Eliminate Key Pair Conflicts*
     - Under certain circumstances different hubs may interfere with each other's automatic AWS key pair generation.
 This can be worked around and is fairly specific but may want to be addressed.
 - *Modify the list of known hosts*
-    - When a new Node is being spawner we could add it to the list of known hosts on the Hub.
+    - When a new Node is being spawned we could add it to the list of known hosts on the Hub.
     - This would allow us to not automatically add hosts to the list.

 #### Low Priority